2023 Budget

 In regards to the objective 'Plan for a major Development Cost Charge (DCC) update so that new development pays for their fair share of new utility infrastructure that is needed because of growth.'
 Due to the housing shortage, will there be any incentives provided to developers to encourage development as it is already such an expensive undertaking?

-Kathleen asked about 1 year ago
+Kathleen asked over 1 year ago

 Hi Kathleen,